Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 It seems I have just built the world’s first open source switch ASIC and I am getting it back from the fab mid november.
 {{< figure
 src="feature_floorplan.png"
 caption="Switch floorplan render with area density view enabled, occupying `711.2 x 325`um  of area.
-The first version of this chip is currently tapped out on the [Tiny Tapeout gf26b shuttle chip](https://tinytapeout.com/chips/ttgf26b/), part of the second [wafer.space](https://wafer.space/) run.
+The first version of this chip is currently taped   out on the [Tiny Tapeout gf26b shuttle chip](https://tinytapeout.com/chips/ttgf26b/), part of the second [wafer.space](https://wafer.space/) run.
 Silicon bring-up is expected to start `2026-11-15`."
 >}}

 Here is its repository :